-31. Ontario implements the youth justice system through the Ministry and Minister, which are responsible for administering the CYFSA.
+31.45.
+Ontario implements the youth justice system through the Ministry and Minister, which are responsible for administering the CYFSA.
 The role of the Ministry is to "improve outcomes for children, youth, families and individuals who need support".
 The Ministry is responsible for providing community and custodial programs for Ontario youths.
 The Ministry is also responsible for administering the YCJA in Ontario.
 This includes the implementation of the CYFSA and YCJA.

-Electronically issued / Délivré par voie électronique : 25-Jul-2024 Toronto Superior Court of Justice / Cour supérieure de justice young persons aged 12-18.
-Under circumstances, such children after reaching the age of majority and in the years that follow, are allowed to remain at a youth custody facility.
-When a young person is charged or convicted, their placement in a secure custody facility is determined by the who is an agent of Ontario.
+32.46.
+The Ministry delivers Youth Justice Services, including secure custody/detention of young persons aged 12-18.
+Under certain circumstances people outside this age range, such as children after reaching the age of majority and in the years that follow, are allowed to remain at a youth custody facility.
+When a young person is charged or convicted, their placement in a secure custody facility is determined by the Ministry Provincial Director (on behalf of the lieutenant governor in council of the province), who is an agent of Ontario.
 Each child placed in a secure custody facility is a "child in care" as defined in s.
 2 of the CYFSA.

-32. The Ministry delivers Youth Justice Services, including secure custody/detention of detention" (which are defined in the CYFSA) and indeed directly operates the majority of the secure youth custody facilities in Ontario.
+33.47.
+Ontario is responsible for all "places of secure custody" and "places of secure temporary detention" (which are defined in the CYFSA) and indeed directly operates the majority of the secure youth custody facilities in Ontario.